~/satyajit

 The KV cache runs the economics

-The cache is the single most important object in LLM serving.
-Without it, generating a 1000-token response would re-attend over the whole growing sequence every step — quadratic work.
-With it, each step appends one token's K/V and does constant new work — linear.
+That reuse is the whole point.
+Without the cache, generating a 1000-token response would re-attend over the whole growing sequence every step — quadratic work.
+With it, each step does constant new work — linear.
 Toggle it and watch the per-step cost, then drag the context length to see what the cache costs in memory:

-KV cache · work per decode step
+KV cache · attention work per decode step

 With the cache, each step appends one token’s K/V and does O(1) new attention work — generation is linear in length.
 That’s the ~5× (and more, for long outputs) speedup over recomputing.

-context length (13B, ~1 MB/token)4k tokens
+context length (13B, ~1 MB/token)4k tokens · 3.9 GB / request

 The cache grows linearly with context and per layer, so long contexts get expensive fast — and every gigabyte spent on cache is a gigabyte not spent on batch size.
 Cache directly trades against concurrency, which is why the field quantizes it (INT8/INT4), windows it, shares it (GQA), and pages it (PagedAttention).